-The Trustees confirm that this SIP reflects the investment strategy they have implemented for the Scheme.
-The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Scheme are invested in accordance with these principles.
+The Trustee confirms that this SIP reflects the investment strategy it has implemented for the Scheme.
+The Trustee acknowledges that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Scheme are invested in accordance with these principles.

-DocuSigned by:
+Signed by:

-Trevor lambetle 17-May-2023
+(M) H 23-May-2025

-Signed 4C65100477BC4B5 Date
+Signed B1F0185E920B4AD Date

-For and on behalf of Schneider Group of the Electricity Supply Pension Scheme
+For and on behalf of Schneider Trustees Limited in its capacity as Trustee of The APC Pension Scheme